-- Will the State take my house if I go into a nursing home?
+- Will the State of Rhode Island and Providence Plantations take title to my domicile if I have no choice but to enter a nursing home?

 - What steps should I take to protect the house in case of nursing home costs?

 - Are there any means for me to retain control of my assets while simultaneously protecting them from the reach of nursing homes?

 - What law will govern the strategies and state determinations?

 1) What documents should the elderly have in their estate plan?

 Seniors, as defined as persons over 65 years old, should have the following documents: a will, a health care power of attorney and a financial power of attorney.